 The Martin lab is interested in how tissues get into shape.
-Understanding tissue shape requires understanding how cells generate force and how cells work together to collectively sculpt a tissue.
+Understanding tissue shape requires understanding how cells generate force and work together to collectively sculpt a tissue.
 One system that a cell uses to generate force is the actin-myosin cytoskeleton; a network composed of the molecular motor myosin, which slides actin filaments together to pull on boundaries of the cell (contractile force).
 We have elucidated how cells generate force and how this force is propagated to the tissue-level to fold a tissue.
-In addition, we are interested in how tissue integrity is regulated and also investigate mechanisms that regulate the epithelial-to-mesenchymal transition or EMT and cell division orientation.
+We continue to study how tissue integrity is regulated and also investigate mechanisms that regulate the epithelial-to-mesenchymal transition or EMT and cell division orientation.
 We do so using fruit fly and mouse model systems.
 We have an ongoing collaboration with experts in physical mechanisms of pattern formation and mathematical modeling (Jörn Dunkel’s lab, Math) to learn new things and solve interdisciplinary problems.

-b) Transmitting contractile forces across a tissue
+b) Transmitting forces across a tissue

 For contractility to change tissue shape, forces have to be transmitted between cells in the tissue.
 Adherens junctions, which contain the transmembrane adhesion molecule E-cadherin, link neighboring epithelial cells to each other.
 In addition, force transmission requires that the actin cortex is linked to the adherens junctions.
 Current projects in the lab include understanding how actin becomes attached to adherens junctions and how adherens junctions themselves are patterned across the embryo.

 c) The interplay between cell signaling and form

-Cell Division and Morphogenesis
+4. Cell Division Orientation and Morphogenesis

 Cell division is critical to grow a tissue.
 Epithelial sheet growth requires that cell division occurs in the plane of the sheet.
 We are studying the forces that allow cell division to occur in the correct orientation to grow an epithelium.
 To address this problem, we are utilizing live imaging of the early Drosophila embryo to directly visualize cell divisions and observe cell shape changes during mitosis.